-An ATM black box attack, also referred to as jackpotting, is a type of banking-system crime in which the perpetrators bore holes into the top of the cash machine to gain access to its internal infrastructure.
+An ATM black box attack, which is a type of ATM cash-out attack, is a banking-system crime in which the perpetrator bores holes into the top of the cash machine to gain access to its internal infrastructure.
 The machine’s cash dispenser is then disconnected and attached to an external electronic device, or black box, that uses native ATM commands to cause the machine to release currency, bypassing the need for a card or transaction authorization.

 Black box attackers typically have no knowledge of the target system's internal operating system or application control software.
 Therefore, black boxes simply rely on the outputs produced by the ATMs in response to their inputs and do not leave a trace on the targeted payment terminal.
 Researchers simulating this type of attack identified the input as requests submitted by the black box through the ATM user interface and the output as either cash withdrawal or a failure.

 ATMs with poor physical barriers and off-premises, retail ATMs are more vulnerable to black box attacks because criminals can easily infiltrate their physical hardware.
 However, bank-branch ATMs are not immune from these types of attacks.

 Recent ATM black box attacks

 In 2017 and 2018, criminals used a toolkit called KoffeyMaker in multiple black box ATM attacks targeting Eastern European financial institutions.
 Kaspersky Lab researchers who investigated KoffeyMaker in connection with the attacks found that the devices used were Windows laptops containing ATM dispenser drivers and a patched KDIAG tool.
 Those behind the attacks secretly opened an ATM at each targeted bank, connected the device to the cash dispenser, closed the ATM and left.
 A USB GPRS modem was later used to access the device remotely, run the KDIAG tool and execute a command to the ATM to dispense money for another attacker to collect before retrieving the laptop.